statnett/edx-dotnet/README.md

 # EDX extension for AmqpNetLite

 This is a small extension over AmqpNetLite for simplifying communication with an EDX-Toolbox.
-The most important part is encapsulating AMQP Application Properties that regularly would be [string-based](EdxLib/Constants.cs)
+The most important part is encapsulating AMQP Application Properties that regularly would be [string-based](EdxLib/Constants.cs), as well as providing examples on how to connect with EDX.

 ### Contents
 There are four projects in this solution: